facebook/docusaurus/website/docs/migration/migration-manual.md

 };
 ```

-If you want to keep the `.html` extension as the canonical url of a page, docs can declare a `slug: installation.html` front matter.
+If you want to keep the `.html` extension as the canonical URL of a page, docs can declare a `slug: installation.html` front matter.

 ## Components {#components}